Sinope (moon): Orbit

 Sinope orbits Jupiter on a high-eccentricity and high-inclination retrograde orbit.
 Its orbit is continuously changing due to solar and planetary perturbations.
 Sinope is believed to belong to the Pasiphae group of retrograde irregular moons.
 However, given its mean inclination and different colour, Sinope could be also an independent object, captured independently, unrelated to the collision and break-up at the origin of the group.
 The diagram illustrates Sinope's orbital elements in relation to other satellites of the group.

 Sinope is also known to be in a secular resonance with Jupiter, similar to Pasiphae.
 However, Sinope can drop out of this resonance and has periods of both resonant and non-resonant behaviour in time scales of 107 years.

 Physical characteristics

 From measurements of its thermal emission, Sinope has an estimated diameter of 35 km.
-Sinope is red (colour indices B−V=0.84, R−V=0.46), unlike Pasiphae, which is grey.
+Sinope is pale red in color (colour indices V=18.63 B−V=0.84, R−V=0.46), and it falls under the light red color-class, comparable to P-type asteroids and D-type asteroids.
+This sets it apart from Pasiphae, which is closer to C-type asteroids.

 Sinope's infrared spectrum is similar to those of D-type asteroids but different from that of Pasiphae.
 These dissimilarities of the physical parameters suggest a different origin from the core members of the group.